Agreeable-f/Linux_Guide/README.md

 ## Option 1.
 Ventoy (We'll be using this option for the rest of the guide.)

 Ventoy creates a bootable USB drive that will allow you to select whatever ISO you want (as long as it's on the USB drive).
-Using ventoy to boot into Linux will be covered in Step 3.
+Using ventoy to boot into Linux will be covered in [Step 2](#step2).

 <div id='dlventoy'/>